Browse by Topic

 A member of HFMA since 1992, Mr. Brennan serves on the Association’s Principles & Practices Board.
-He also serves as treasurer of Geisinger Health System Foundation, is a member of the board of directors of Geisinger Assurance Company Ltd., and treasurer/member of the board of directors of Geisinger Insurance Corporation, Risk Retention Group.
+He also serves as treasurer of Geisinger Health System Foundation and is a member of the board of directors of Geisinger Assurance Company Ltd. and treasurer/member of the board of directors of Geisinger Insurance Corporation, Risk Retention Group.

 Dr. Byrnes is a voluntary Director of HFMA during the 2013–2016 term, beginning June 1, 2013.

-He is senior partner, Byrnes & Anderson LLC, Ada, Mich.
+He is founder and senior partner, Byrnes Healthcare Group, Grand Rapids, Mich.

-Dr. Byrnes received his BA/MD from the University of Missouri–Kansas City.
+Dr. Byrnes received his bachelor of arts and doctor of medicine degrees from the University of Missouri–Kansas City.
 He completed an internship in internal medicine and residency in anesthesiology at the University of Texas Health Sciences Center, including Texas Children’s Hospital, The Texas Heart Institute, MD Anderson Cancer Center, and Memorial Hermann Health System.

 Mr. Dewerff is a voluntary Director of HFMA during the 2014–17 term, beginning June 1, 2014.